unioslo/zabbix-cli/docs/plugins/external-plugins.md

 ### pyproject.toml

 The package must contain a `pyproject.toml` file that instructs your package manager how to build and install the package.
-This is a good starting point for a `pyproject.toml` file using `hatchling` as the build backend:
+The following is a good starting point for a project using `hatchling` as the build backend:

 ```toml
 [build-system]